KPIs & Operating Metrics(New)

 Procter & Gamble (PG) Long-Term Deferred Tax (2016 - 2017)

-Procter & Gamble (PG) has disclosed Long-Term Deferred Tax for 7 consecutive years, with $5.1 billion as the latest value for Q2 2017.
+Procter & Gamble (PG) has disclosed Long-Term Deferred Tax for 8 consecutive years, with $5.1 billion as the latest value for Q2 2017.

-• Long-Term Deferred Tax was $5.1 billion for Q2 2017 at Procter & Gamble, down from $5.7 billion in the prior quarter.
+• Long-Term Deferred Tax for Q2 2017 was $5.1 billion at Procter & Gamble, down from $5.7 billion in the prior quarter.

-• In the past five years, Long-Term Deferred Tax ranged from a high of $5.7 billion in Q2 2016 to a low of $5.1 billion in Q2 2017.
+• The five-year high for Long-Term Deferred Tax was $5.7 billion in Q2 2016, with the low at $5.1 billion in Q2 2017.

-• Peak YoY movement for Long-Term Deferred Tax: rose 7.02% in 2016, then decreased 9.2% in 2017.
+• The sharpest move saw Long-Term Deferred Tax grew 9.09% in 2016, then fell 9.2% in 2017.

-• Procter & Gamble's Long-Term Deferred Tax stood at $5.4 billion in 2013, then rose by 4.64% to $5.6 billion in 2014, then dropped by 5.93% to $5.3 billion in 2015, then increased by 7.02% to $5.7 billion in 2016, then fell by 9.2% to $5.1 billion in 2017.
+• Over 5 years, Long-Term Deferred Tax stood at $5.4 billion in 2013, then grew by 4.64% to $5.6 billion in 2014, then decreased by 7.71% to $5.2 billion in 2015, then increased by 9.09% to $5.7 billion in 2016, then dropped by 9.2% to $5.1 billion in 2017.